 How To Make Keto Sushi Without Rice

-This section shows how to make low carb sushi rolls, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make low carb sushi rolls, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cut.
 Put vegetables into thin matchstick pieces.
 Cut salmon and avocado into slightly wider pieces, with the same length.
 (You will need 20 pieces of each.)

 - Arrange.
 Arrange five seaweed snacks and a single layer on a cutting board.
 Wet your finger with water, and moisten the short end of each sheet.
 Place sushi filling ingredients on the opposite side.
 (Do not roll yet.)
 Repeat for the remaining sheets.

 - Roll.
 Turn to the first sheet.
 Roll, and press the edge to seal.
 Place seam side down on a plate.
 Repeat with the remaining sheets.